nextflow-io/patterns/README.md

 Read more about the [filter](http://www.nextflow.io/docs/latest/operator.html#filter) operator.

 #### 14. FlatMap operator

-An example showing the `flatMap` operator
+This example shows the usage of the`flatMap` operator.

 Run the example with this command: